Wasim24/batchnorm-adversarial-robustness/README.md

 # batchnorm-adversarial-robustness

 - Added .ipynb to share the code as they would have outputs as well.
 But found that .ipynb files are not opening in browser(maybe because of the size of outputs).
-One has to clone this pgit project locally and fire up jupyter to view them.
+One has to clone this git project locally and fire up jupyter to view them.

 - Alternately, to see just the code written in .ipynb files, I've added .py files corresponding to each of the .ipynb files.